links-field/cubepress/docs/org/manage.md

 Unlike company hierarchy, in this case operations of Industry A and B are **of no interest** to Thomas.

 ## Mixed Model
-In above example, **Mary** can again develop her own organisational structure based on either company hierarchy or centralised model.
+In the example above, **Mary** can also develop her own organisational structure based on either company hierarchy or centralised model.

 ---
-**From simple to complex, Cube's organisation feature can help you acheive your desired network of organisations with both security and flexibility.**
+**From simple to complex, Cube's organisation feature can help you acheive your desired network of organisations,offering both security and flexibility.**